erickbressani/SpecificaThor/README.md

     bool Validate(TContract contract);
 }
 ```
-If you want to have an error message if the specification rule is expecting *true*.
-When using the specification chain methods: "Is()", "AndIs()", "OrIs()".
-Implement this Interface to build your error message.
+If you want to have an error message if the specification rule is expecting *true*, when using the specification chain methods: "Is()", "AndIs()", "OrIs()".
+Then implement this Interface to build your error message.

 ```
 public interface IHasErrorMessageWhenExpectingTrue<TContract>